Instagram took the world by surprise.

 Instagram shows you a list of popular hashtags.

 You don’t need to guess which ones are popular because you can see the post count on the right-hand side.

 Add as many of these hashtags as possible, as long as they are relevant.
 Doing this will give you a clear idea of the types of hashtags to use, and where to use them.

-When you find a list of hashtags that gets high levels of engagement, I recommend copying these and saving them in a note file on your phone.
+When you find a list of hashtags that gets high levels of engagement, copying these and save them in your note file.
 That way, instead of typing them out every time, you can copy and paste them into your comment.

 If you don’t post on Instagram, no one is going to bother following you.

 - Post 1-2 photos or videos per day.

 - Post 1 live video per day at the same time each day.